Ștefan Târnovanu: FCSB

 On 29 September 2019, it was announced that Târnovanu agreed a deal in advance to join FCSB the following summer.
 Politehnica Iași received €200,000 and also retained 15% interest on the capital gain of a possible future transfer.
 Târnovanu made his debut for the Roș-albaștrii on 19 May 2021, playing the full 90 minutes in a 0–1 league loss to Universitatea Craiova.

 On 20 December, he kept a clean sheet in a draw against Sepsi OSK, being named one of the best players of the game by the Gazeta Sporturilor daily.
 Following some unconvincing performances of regular starter Andrei Vlad, Târnovanu became the first-choice goalkeeper at the club in March 2022.

+In the 2023–24 season, Târnovanu aided FCSB in winning the national championship by making 39 appearances and having the most clean sheets (15).

 International career

 In June 2021, Târnovanu was selected by manager Mirel Rădoi in Romania's squad for the postponed 2020 Summer Olympics, but did not feature in any match.

 Târnovanu was called up to the senior team for the first time by coach Edward Iordănescu on 24 May 2022, for the four opening group games with Montenegro, Bosnia and Herzegovina, and Finland in the UEFA Nations League.
+He made his debut on 20 November that year, in a 5–0 away friendly win against Moldova.

+On 7 June 2024, Târnovanu was named in Romania's squad for the Euro 2024, but did not play in any game.